dlatk/dlatk/doc/source/install.rst

 Recommended Install
 ===================

-The easiest way to install dlatk is through `docker <https://github.com/pennsignals/dlatk-docker>`_ or through pip (with sudo privileges):
+The easiest way to install dlatk is through Docker (follow the :doc:`tutorials/tut_docker` tutorial) or through pip (with sudo privileges):

 .. code-block:: bash